NikolaiTeslovich/QCoDeS-Interfacing/README.md

 ---

 <p align="center">
-  Interfacing various equipment, specifically the Yokogama GS210 and Keithley 2400 over the VISA protocol through USB and GPIB with QCoDeS in jupyter lab.
+  Interfacing with various equipment, specifically the Yokogama GS210 and Keithley 2400 over the VISA protocol through USB and GPIB with QCoDeS in jupyter lab.
 </p>